GShar/apiautomation/README.md

 ## Running the tests
 Please folow the steps below to run the test suite:
+1. After cloning, make sure you have gradle installed and run the following command in the root directory:

+ `gradle wrapper`

+ * This command will create the gradlew file.

-1. Make sure that you have edited and updated the configuration properties file with the correct values for both fields mentioned below:
+2. Make sure that you have edited and updated the configuration properties file with the correct values for both fields mentioned below:

 * requestURL=https://api.tmsandbox.co.nz/v1/Categories/6327/Details.json?catalogue=false
 * requestMethod=Get